woocommerce/woocommerce/readme.txt

 * Feature - Print styles for reports.
 * Feature - Remove products from the cart in the widget.
 * Feature - Bulk edit sales schedule on variations.
+* Feature - Fresh new frontend design.
+* Feature - Undo link in message when removing products from the cart.
 * Refactor - Removed deprecated methods from WC_Frontend_Scripts and rewrote script registration and localization to run once.
 * Refactor - Routing all email functionality through one send() method.
 * Refactor - Replaced existing email css inliner with Emogrifier.
 * Refactor - get_product_search_form().
 * Refactor - Improved the Shipping Class field in products quick edit and bulk edit.
+* Refactor - Removed style settings in favour of separate plugin.
+* Refactor - Removed quantity increment/decrement buttons in favour of separate plugin.
 * Fix - When 'hide out of stock products' is disabled, out of stock variations / attributes are now visible.
 * Tweak - Double the default product image dimensions.
 * Tweak - Added refunds to Sales by Date report.